kubernetes/website/content/en/docs/tasks/debug/debug-application/determine-reason-pod-failure.md

 The kubelet truncates messages that are longer than 4096 bytes.

 The total message length across all containers will be limited to 12KiB, divided equally among each container.
-This means that if there are 12 containers (`initContainers` or `containers`), each has 1024 bytes of available termination message space.
+For example, if there are 12 containers (`initContainers` or `containers`), each has 1024 bytes of available termination message space.
 If there are 24 containers, each has 512 bytes, and so on.

 The default termination message path is `/dev/termination-log`.